 If you were injured at work, it is important that you learn about the statute of limitations right away because they may differ from other types of personal injury.
 When you are injured, it is wise to tell your manager right away and ask for worker’s compensation papers so you can fill them out as soon as possible.
 If your work injuries were severe and you could not file right away, you may be granted an extension.

 Understanding the statute of limitations in your state can be confusing, but taking steps to do so may help you gain the compensation you seek.
-Contact a lawyer, like a personal injury lawyer in Memphis, TN from Wiseman Bray, PLLC, today by phone or the internet for more information.
+Contact a lawyer, like a personal injury lawyer in Memphis, TN from Patterson Bray, today by phone or the internet for more information.